ColinJR95/angryBird-cpp/README.md

 # angryBirdMoves-cpp1
-# this is simply homework from cpp class.
+# this is simply hcpp class.
 First course of cpp
 moveForward();
 moveForward();
 turnLeft();